 Housing costs in Rodeo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rodeo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Rodeo is a town of sales and office workers, service providers and construction workers and builders.
-There are especially a lot of people living in Rodeo who work in office and administrative support (20.95%), sales jobs (14.38%) and food service (7.74%).
+Unlike some towns, Rodeo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rodeo are a mix of both white- and blue-collar jobs.
+Overall, Rodeo is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Rodeo who work in office and administrative support (15.90%), sales jobs (10.75%), and management occupations (8.22%).